 Why Drive When You Can Walk

-This walking tour operation in downtown offers two options: The Live Nashville!
-Walking Tour which hits the historical and entertainment highlights, and the Nashville Bar Bash where you’ll hit four bars while getting a bit more boozy story of Nashville.
+This walking tour operation in downtown offers two options.
+For $25, you can take the Live Nashville!
+Walking Tour which hits the historical and entertainment highlights.
+For $400, your group can cavort on the Nashville Bar Bash, hitting four honky tonks while getting a bit more boozy story of Nashville.

 Segway anyone?
 Get a tutorial, then head out in a convoy of the little contraptions to tour the downtown entertainment district.
+Spend 2 1/2 hours tooling around town with your guide.
 Surely among the most novel of Nashville tours.
+Cost: $75, plus tax.

 Not a lot of historic insight but a lot of fun as you go rollin’ on the river aboard a paddlewheeler.
-Feast on a fine meal and enjoy live entertainment as the boat churns up the Cumberland to Riverfront Park before returning to the dock adjacent to Opry Mills.
+Feast on a fine meal and enjoy live entertainment in the Victorian theatre.
+The boat churns up the Cumberland to Riverfront Park before returning to the dock adjacent to Opry Mills.

-They go by a variety of names (Nashville Pedal Tavern, Sip’nCycle, Sprocket Party Bike, Country Music Crawler and that’s just for starters) but all offer the same basic features.
+They go by a variety of names (Nashville Pedal Tavern, Sprocket Rocket Party Bike, Music City Crawler, Nashville Bar Bike and that’s just for starters) but all offer the same basic features.
 Bike your way around Lower Broadway drinking as you go; some tours include bar-hopping stops along the route.
-Unlike the first entries on my list, partying is the priority so don’t climb aboard if you a) don’t like drunken people, b) have a really poor sense of balance, or c) really want to learn a good bit about Nashville.
+Unlike the first entries on my list, partying is the priority so don’t climb aboard if you a) don’t like the party-hearty crowd, b) have a really poor sense of balance, or c) really want to learn a good bit about Nashville.
 Wildly popular with bachelorette parties.
 Don’t wanna peddle?

 Other Forms of Party Propulsion